- Director of the Art Therapy Program, Associate Professor

 Bardot, H. (2013).
 The universality of grief and loss.
 In P. Howie, S. Prasad & J. Kristel (Eds.).
 Using art therapy with diverse populations crossing cultures and abilities.
 London: Jessica Kingsley Publishers.

 Potash, J.; Bardot, H.; Wang, X.; Chan, F.; Ho, A.; & Cheng, C. (2013).
 Mandalas as indicators of burnout among end-of-life care workers.
 Journal of Applied Arts & Health, 4(3), 363-377.

 Bardot, H. (2012).
-"Utilizing sand tray therapy techniques in grief and loss therapy".
+Utilizing sand tray therapy techniques in grief and loss therapy.
 In R. Neimeyer, (Ed.)
 Techniques in grief therapy: Creative strategies for counseling the bereaved.
 New York, NY: Routledge.

 Potash, J.S., Bardot, H. & Ho, R. (2012).
-"Conceptualizing international art therapy education standards".
+Conceptualizing international art therapy education standards.
 The Arts in Psychotherapy, 39, 143-150.

 Bardot, H. (2012).
 History of Art Therapy Review [Review of the book The modern history of art therapy in the United States, by M.B.
 Junge].
 Art Therapy: Journal of the American Art Therapy Association, 29(2), 99-100.

 Bardot, H. (2008).
-"Expressing the inexpressible: The resilient healing of a client and the art therapist."
-Art Therapy, 25(4), 183-186.
+Expressing the inexpressible: The resilient healing of a client and the art therapist.
+Art Therapy: Journal of the American Art Therapy Association, 25(4), 183-186.

-History and Theory of Art Therapy
+- ARTH 6205 History & Theory of Art Therapy

-Art Psychotherapy & Trauma II: Traumatic Loss and Resiliency and Clinical Practice
+- ARTH 6272 Art Psychotherapy & Trauma II: Traumatic Loss and Resiliency and Clinical Practice